hackbinghamton/WebDevelopmentWorkshop/React.js/Concepts.md

 ## Introduction

-Welcome to the React workshop!
 In this section, we'll be going over the basics of React and getting started on creating a to-do list.

 There is a lot to learn with React, and unfortunately, we don't have enough time to go over everything it has to offer in this workshop.
 Thankfully, though, ReactJS has [phenomenal documentation](https://reactjs.org/docs/getting-started.html) that I will be referencing multiple times throughout this workshop.
 Feel free to take a look at the documentation in case there is anything you misunderstand or want to know about in more precise detail.
 I will also be putting links in related sections that might be helpful to you if you'd like to learn more about a topic.

-You can see the completed version of the project we will be creating [here](https://codesandbox.io/s/hackbu-workshop-todo-completed-sp67f?file=/src/InputField.js).
+You can see the completed version of the project we will be creating [here](https://codesandbox.io/s/hackbu-workshop-todo-completed-sp67f?file=/src/App.js).

 ## Our Environment